Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 Traditional lunch

-A simple home-cooked Garhwali meal with a host family.
-Dal, rice, sabzi, chapati, fresh butter-milk — all grown or made on-site.
+Simple home-cooked Garhwali meal with a host family.
+Dal, rice, sabzi, chapati, fresh butter-milk, all grown or made on-site.

 1:30 PM